MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 If the Owners group is changed or removed from the **Access requests** list, you must add the Owners group permissions for the list.
 Also make sure that the affected user is included in the Owners list.
 To do so, follow these steps:

-1. As a user who has the **Manage Permissions Permission Level** on the affected site and who also has access to the **Access Requests** list (for example, a Site Collection administrator), browse to the **Access Requests** list in Internet Explorer.
+1. As a user who has the **Manage Permissions Permission Level** on the affected site and who also has access to the **Access Requests** list (for example, a site collection administrator), browse to the **Access Requests** list in Internet Explorer.
 1. Press F12 to open the Developer Tools window.
 1. Select the **Network** tab, and then press F5 to enable network traffic capturing.
 1. Refresh the Access Requests page.
 After the page has loaded, press Shift+F5 to stop capturing network traffic.